 We can normally expect to lose anywhere from 50 - 100 strands of hair per day but it is also proven that people do shed more at certain times of the year and several studies have suggested that hair grows thicker in the spring and starts to thin late summer while being at its peak in Autumn.

 So why does your hair shred so much in Autumn?

-Throughout the year, hairs exist in various stages simultaneously and when it comes to Autumn a large portion of hair enters the shredding phase.
+Throughout the year, hairs exist in various stages simultaneously and when it comes to Autumn a large portion of hair enters the shedding phase.

-You can't prevent shredding but here are some tips on how to keep your hair strong and full and promote new healthy hair growth:
+You can't prevent shedding but here are some tips on how to keep your hair strong and full and promote new healthy hair growth:

 Eat a well-balanced diet

 Meet your daily intake of protein levels and don't skimp on fruits, veggies and fatty acids - essential nutrients your follicles feed on, and hair cells need to divide and promote growth.

 Drinking plenty of water is essential for our body, but did you know it is also great for your hair and scalp health?
 Staying hydrated maintains healthy nerve endings in the scalp, keeping our roots strong and promoting hair growth.

 Supplements can certainly feed our hair with the nutrients it needs to grow back longer, thicker and stronger.
 Our supplement of choice is Grow It - a natural supplement designed to target problem hair by providing it with an essential blend of vitamins and minerals.
 As well as the impressive list of active ingredients specifically selected to encourage strong, healthy hair growth; Grow It’s 100% natural, bulk-free base is formulated with a blend of spirulina, wheatgrass, barley grass and chlorella.
 These superfoods are cram-packed with nutrients that are well known to support not just hair health, but health and wellbeing generally – bonus.